luisamesty/Amerpsoft-iDempiere-community/org.amerpsoft.com.idempiere.editors-com/README.md

 -  Updated for Idempiere release 8.1 - November 2020
 -  Updated for Idempiere release 11 - January 2024
--  Under Test - See release-11 branch.
+-  Updated for Idempiere release 12 - March 2025

 <p align="left">(<a href="#readme-top">back to top</a>)</p>